Persónuvernd - 2020010598

-The Persónuvernd held that the actions at issue in the complaint (ie the alleged sending of the email) could not be considered to be processing of personal data, because it had not been established that the actions forming the basis of the complaint had actually occurred.
+The DPA held that the alleged sending of the email could not be considered to be processing of personal data, because it had not been established that such an email had actually been sent.

-Subsequently, the Persónuvernd held it had no grounds to decide on the question of whether the complainant’s right to access their data under Article 15(1) GDPR had been violated.
+Subsequently, the DPA held it had no grounds to decide on the question of whether the data subject’s right to access their data under Article 15(1) GDPR had been violated.

 Comment[edit | edit source]

-The Persónuvernd did note that had there been a case to examine, it would have considered that the company had complied with its obligations under Article 12(3) GDPR, by responding to the complainant's data access request within the required time period.
+The DPA did note that had there been a case to examine, it would have considered that the company had complied with its obligations under Article 12(3) GDPR, by responding to the data subject's data access request within the required time period.

 Further Resources[edit | edit source]